 As well as humans, Magnolias are also consumed by Giant Leopard Moth and other Lepidoptera species as food plants.

 If you are lucky enough this weekend to spot a blooming Magnolia, then stop to take a look, and inhale their intoxicating fragrance.

 To experience Magnolia, you should really try our perfume “Magnolias in Bloom” in our Home Fragrance range.
-Visit our online boutique to find the product that would enjoy most.
+Have a look at its fragrance description and then visit our online boutique to find the product that would enjoy most.